AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: <filename>
             -i <filename>

     If a command-line option is the name of an image file, that file will be read and will become the new *current image*, with the previous current image pushed onto the image stack.

     The `-i` command may be used, which allows additional options that control the reading of just that one file.

     Optional appended modifiers include:

       `:now=` *int*
-    If 1, read the image now, before proceding to the next command.
+        If 1, read the image now, before proceeding to the next command.
       `:autocc=` *int*
-    Enable or disable `--autocc` for this input image.
+        Enable or disable `--autocc` for this input image (the default is to use the global setting).
+      `:unpremult=` *int*
+        If autocc is used for this image, should any color transformation be done on unassociated colors (unpremultiplied by alpha).
+The default is 0.
       `:info=` *int*
         Print info about this file (even if the global `--info` was not used) if nonzero.
 If the value is 2, print full verbose info (like `--info -v`).
       `:infoformat=` *name*
         When printing info, the format may be one of: `text` (default) for readable text, or `xml` for an XML description of the image metadata.
       `:type=` *name*
         Upon reading, convert the pixel data to the named type.
 This can override the default behavior of internally storing whatever type is the most precise one found in the file.
       `:ch=` *name...*
         Causes the input to read only the specified channels.
 This is equivalent to following the input with a `--ch` command, except that by integrating into the `-i`, it potentially can avoid the I/O of the unneeded channels.